 Accordingly, deferred taxes arising in entities which are members of the tax group and where the right of set-off of taxable income and losses exists are shown as "deferred tax assets - due from group leader" or "deferred tax liabilities - due to group leader".
-Those deferred tax effects arising in periods prior to the formation of the tax group or representing tax losses from periods prior to the formation of the tax liabilities.
+Those deferred tax effects arising in periods prior to the formation of the tax group or representing tax losses from periods prior to the formation of the tax group are shown as deferred tax assets or deferred tax liabilities.